tobias-weiss-ai-xr/opendesk-edu/docs/updates.md

 into hourly limits.
 It applies to both `smtpLimits` and `submissionLimits` and has no effect on `clientConnectionCount`, which limits simultaneous connections rather than a rate.

+> [!warning]
+> As the cache is enabled by default now, your core-mw Pod(s) might consume more RAM, based on the actual amount of
+> relevant LDAP objects (i.e. users, shared mailboxes, mailinglists).

 ## 1.16.0

 ### `theme.yaml.gotmpl`